GoogleContainerTools/kpt-functions-catalog/contrib/examples/generate-blueprint-docs-simple/README.md

 Running `generate-blueprint-docs` function on the example package will:

-1. Generate a `GENERATED.md` file with the blueprint readme.
+1. Update `GENERATED.md` file with the blueprint readme.

 ### Fetch the example package